jeremywbrazell/reading-notes/401-Reading-Prep.md

 > “If you can’t explain something in simple terms, you don’t understand it.” — Richard Feynman

+**Follow These Steps**
     1. Understand
     2. Plan
     3. Divide
     4. Stuck?
     5. Practice

 # [The 5 Why’s](https://www.mindtools.com/pages/article/newTMC_5W.htm)